 A good credit rating doesn't happen by itself, but it's easier to achieve when you commit to taking control of your finances.
 Use these tips on how to improve your credit score, and you'll be on your way to a prosperous new year.

-Once each year, you're entitled to a free copy of your credit report.
-If you haven't gotten yours yet, there is no better time than today.
+Once per year, you're entitled to a free copy of your credit report.
+If you haven't gotten yours yet, there is no better time than the present at annualcreditreport.com.
 Your credit report contains your credit history from the past seven years that affects your credit score.
 Review it for any inaccuracies and make a note if anything is hurting your credit score — such as late payments and having too much debt.

 What should you do if you find an issue with your FICO credit score?
-If you find any issues with your report, the Federal Trade Commission recommends that you contact the credit bureau and the creditor.
+If you find any issues with your report, the Federal Trade Commission (FTC) recommends that you contact the credit bureau and the creditor.
 Provide them with copies — not the originals — of any documents supporting your position, and keep copies of the letters and other documents for yourself, too.

 Having a lot of debt not only impacts your debt ratio, but the interest you pay could be going toward other things you value.
 Rather than making just the minimum monthly payments, resolve to start the New Year on the right financial foot by paying off your credit cards and other high-interest debts as quickly as possible.
 When you make a plan, remember these important notes:

 Smartphones have the ability to remind you of just about anything.
 Why not leverage this technology to alert you when each bill is due?
-If you do miss a payment, though, contact your creditor immediately.
+If you do miss a payment, contact your creditor immediately.
 They may be willing to remove a rare late payment from your account.